 - Eat foods that contain lots of water, like fresh fruit juices (not soda) and soups with broth rather than a cream base (chicken noodle soup instead beef stew).

 - Don’t drink too much coffee or tea since caffeine acts as a diuretic.
 It increases urine output by increasing fluid flow through the kidneys into the bladder & out of the body.

-Meal planning can be a daunting task, especially for seniors.
+Meal planning for both nutrition and food can be a daunting task, especially for seniors.
 It’s important to take into consideration your nutritional needs as well as your taste preferences.
 The key is to find healthy recipes that you enjoy eating and that fit within your budget.
 There are so many online resources available today that make it easier than ever before to plan meals at home.
 It just takes some time and dedication on your part.